Suzuki Baleno Sedan

 Suzuki Baleno made its entry-in Pakistan by replacing the Suzuki Margalla in 1998 and empowered the automobile market in Pakistan till 2005.
-It was-succeeded by Suzuki Liana in 2006, but unfortunately, Liana was-also discontinued soon.
+It was-succeeded by Suzuki Liana in 2006, but unfortunately, Liana was also discontinued soon.
 Production of all-new Suzuki Baleno was stoped from 2005 to onwards in Pakistan.
 The used version of Baleno is still selling and popular among used cars in the Pakistani market of second-hand vehicles.
-Among others, this is also one of the most common reasons that this sedan still seen on the roads of-our-country.
-The other reasons for its popularity were its budget-friendly price, and then its spacious-cabin, best-suited for a family of five members.
-Middle-class Pakistani families still prefer Baleno over small cars like Mehran and Alto because it somehow gives you a feeling of a big vehicle and let you enjoy the spacious cabin at an almost equal price as of Mehran.
+Among others, this is also one of the most common reasons that this sedan is still seen on the roads of our country.
+The other reasons for its popularity were its budget-friendly price, and then its spacious cabin, best-suited for a family of five members.
+Middle-class Pakistani families still prefer Baleno over small cars like Mehran and Alto because it somehow gives you a feeling of a big vehicle and lets you enjoy the spacious cabin at an almost equal price as of Mehran.
 Some of the other attractions that force you to purchase a used Baleno 2005 version are the easy availability of its spare parts and low maintenance value of Suzuki cars that is always the priority when we plan to purchase a second-hand car.
 Lastly, the fuel economy of Baleno is also not bad and gives you around 12-15 kilometres per litre in the city.
 Let us discuss the specs and features of a 2005 model of Suzuki Baleno in detail.

 Trims & Versions:

 - Gli features an air conditioner, child lock, cup holders, front speakers, power door locks, and remote boot.